jeffrey-x-chen/Sholl-Analysis-Bot/README.md

 then meant to input the first and last coordinate of each segment.
 When the user is finished, they can acess the number of dendrite intersections for each concentric circle.

+The beta version is an inefficient version that I created first.